roe-dl/weewx-wns/README.md

 * Set T5AKT_ = None if you do not measure 5cm temperature.
 Otherwise give the WeeWX observation type you use for that value.

+* Set SOD1D_ to the observation type of sun duration.
+If you do not have such an observation type set it to None.

 * Set skip_upload to true to do all the calculation and preparation without doing the real upload.
 This is for testing.
 Set log_url=true to see what